lotrando/dev-wsl-gentoo/README.md

 alias zshconfig="nano ~/.zshrc"
 alias p10config="nano ~/.p10k.zsh"
 alias code="/mnt/c/Program\ Files/Microsoft\ VS\ Code/Code.exe"

-cd ~
 ```
-10. Copy `.zshrc` and `.p10k.zsh` from this repository to ~/ for user and root.
+10. Or copy the `.zshrc` and `.p10k.zsh` files from this repository to ~ / for the classic user and root superuser.

-Complete !
-Use awesome terminal in Windosws 👍
+Complete ! 👍 Now your Terminal looks similar to mine.
+Use this awesome terminal in Windosws and happy code.

 Thank you, L0tr4nd0.